- Safety Requirements

 2) Hazardous waste pick-up

-The Incident Report form should be used to document all laboratory-based incidents within the Department of Chemistry & Biochemistry at Utah State University that have resulted in personal injury and/or required the involvement of USU Facilities, Environmental Health & Safety, Risk Assessment, and fire and/or law enforcement officials.
+- Incident Reporting Forms: Choose the form you need below, either research labs or teaching labs.
+These forms should be used to document all laboratory-based incidents within the Department of Chemistry and Biochemistry at Utah State University (USU) that have resulted in personal injury and/or required the involvement of USU Facilities, Environmental Health & Safety, Risk Assessment, and fire and/or law enforcement officials.

-The Near Miss form should be used to describe non-injury situations within laboratories in the Department of Chemistry & Biochemistry that could have resulted in injury or property damage under different circumstances.
-Portions of the general information provided on this form may be used for future training purposes.
+- Near Miss Reporting Form (All Labs)– This form should be used to describe non-injury situations within any type of laboratory in the Department of Chemistry and Biochemistry that could have resulted in injury or property damage under different circumstances.
+Portions of the general information provided on this form may be used for future training purposes

 Completed forms should be emailed to email@example.com and firstname.lastname@example.org

 Departmental Safety Committee

 |Tom Chang, Chair||(435) email@example.com||WIDT 337|